reasoning-machines/prompt-lib/README.md

 ## News 📢
+[June 2023] Added support for claude series of  models from Anthropic.

 [Mar 2023] `prompt-lib` now works with ChatGPT/GPT-4.
 The addition is backward compatible, so you can simply use`gpt-3.5-turbo` or `gpt-4` as the engine name.
 However, you may want to checkout how we convert the prompt to messages [here](https://github.com/reasoning-machines/prompt-lib/blob/e55c23080505daa1d3e73d26fadb5cd29bf07d25/prompt_lib/backends/openai_api.py#L169).

 ## Colabs